 You will need a program that will dress up your website.
 It is called a theme.
 There are free themes on the WordPress Repository.
 Here are a few of them.

-Now there may be a couple of premium plugins you want to use or you might need to hire somebody to set up your website if you are just totally technically challenged.
-But I taught myself how to do this stuff and I believe you can too.
+Now there may be a couple of premium plugins you want to use, or you might need to hire somebody to set up your website if you are just entirely technically challenged.
+However, I taught myself how to do this stuff, and I believe you can too.

 Like I said, less than the cost of a yellow pages ad years ago.